Me lismonises sklira

 The song is a Greek adaptation of the Neapolitan song "

-Chiariastella", set to music by Alberto de Cristofaro and lyrics by Aniello Califano (1870 – 1919).
+Chiarastella", set to music by Alberto de Cristofaro (Naples, 1872 – Milan, 1960) and lyrics by Aniello Califano (Sorrento, Janueary 19, 1870 – Sant'Egidio del Monte Albino, February, 20 1919).
 As Raffaele Cossentino mentions (2013: 206), it participated in the Circo delle Varietà song contest in 1892, but was rejected.
 The following year, in 1893, the song took part in a competition by "La tavola rotonda" (a literary, illustrated, music newspaper that was published every Sunday), where it stood out.
 In the same year, Diego Giannini presented it for the first time at the Salone Margherita with great success.
-According to the above source, famous singers, such as Elvira Donnarumma, Pasquale Amato, Raimondo De Angelis, Vittorio Parissi and Franco Capaldo recorded it later.
+According to the above source, famous singers, such as Elvira Donnarumma, Raimondo De Angelis and Ersilia Sabieri (Naples, 1909, Beka 42564 - 42564), Pasquale Amato (Milan, June 9, 1909, Società Italiana di fonotipia xPh 3910 - X 62368), Giuseppe Godono (Naples, July 4, 1911, Phonotype 43447 - 43447), Raimondo De Angelis (Naples, February 27, 1912, Phonotype 684 - 684), Vittorio Parissi and Franco Capaldo recorded it later.

-The first recording of the song probably took place in Naples on June 30, 1900 by professore Giandolfi (solo mandolin) for Gramophone (831a – 57362).
-The cover by Francesco Daddi (
+The first recording of the song for solo mandoli probably took place in Naples on June 30, 1900 by professore Giandolffor Gramophone (831a – 57362).
+The cover by Francesco Daddi

 The